Leisure Cycling Tour - 'Take the High Road'

 CYCLING DAY 2 | OLVERA TO MONTELLANO | 38km +823m

 Today you ride along the Via Verde de la Sierra, a disused railway line through the mountains and olive groves, with long tunnels (automatic lighting), viaducts and a griffon vulture colony, perched high up on the rocks above the track.
-Lunch at one of the old station buildings before climbing up into the hills to your overnight hacienda.
-Peaceful, exclusive and with a hint of luxury.
-A table will be reserved for you in the hacienda restaurant for dinner.
+Lunch at one of the old station buildings before climbing up into the hills and on to Montellano village.
+You will stay in a village hotel, close to village bars and restaurants for dinner.

 CYCLING DAY 3 | MONTELLANO TO EL BOSQUE | 56km +649m